reTHINK-project/specs/group-communication/readme.md

 ## Group Communication
 The goal of this repository is to provide specifications for enabling WebRTC group communication in reTHINK (aka WebRTC Multiparty).
-Furthermore, an ongoing discussions about these specs can be found here [WebRTC Multiparty #106](https://github.com/reTHINK-project/dev-runtime-core/issues/106#issuecomment-245019063).Besides,in this issue more details and arguments can be found as well.
+Furthermore, an ongoing discussions about these specs can be found here [WebRTC Multiparty #106](https://github.com/reTHINK-project/dev-runtime-core/issues/106#issuecomment-245019063).
+Besides,in this issue more details and arguments can be found as well.

 ## 1. Overall Architecture